Vizzuality/marxan-cloud/infrastructure/README.md

 ## Configuring PostgreSQL

-The included Terraform code sets up a PostgreSQL database server in the AKS cluster but, as it cannot reach it once it's set up, it won't create the necessary databases and users for the Marxan application to run - this has to be done
+The included Terraform code sets up a PostgreSQL database server in the AKS cluster but, as it cannot reach it once it's set up, it won't create the necessary databases and users for the Marxan application to run, as well as enable PostGIS.
+This has to be done manually:
-manually:

 - Use `kubectl` to open a terminal in the pod that is running the target PostgreSQL server.
 - Create a database and a user with the corresponding credentials (see either the relevant [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) or the [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/)).
+- Enable the PostGIS extension for that database.
 - Make sure the user has full access to the associated database.
 - Repeat, as needed, for each database used by the project.